To markets, to markets to buy stretchies for Nuffnang Food Festival

 Markets for this installment felt a little weird.
 Nevermind the construction that was happening at Jaya One, we felt that it was lacking people and was lacking stalls.
 Could it be that the owners were resting for Tiesto that was happening on the same night?
 Surely not.

 Usually by 1pm or so, there will be a lot of people looking at the wares.
 Wares which can make one into a hipster.
 Confession time!
 We are hipsters too!
-Though we according to a friend of ours have mentioned that Serge is a proto-hipster.
+Though we according to a friend of ours have mentioned that Lyle is a proto-hipster.
 The kind that defines but doesn’t know that they are.
 Consider us unknowing known.

 Only thing that was interesting at this edition of Markets was the classroom games which was curated by Wago.
 Lovely to see the not-so-young rope in their school days with bottle caps, rubber, slipper throw and much more.
-Games played during Serge’s school daze and it was never a phase.
+Games played during Lyle’s school daze and it was never a phase.

 After saying a short goodbye which is never short, we went off to Sunway Pyramid.
 This was for the Nuffnang Food Festival.
 Whereby participants can use social media to get free food to sample.
-Typical Malaysian at work with selfies, selfies with food and then there was Serge; who didn’t take much photo during this part of the night.
+Typical Malaysian at work with selfies, selfies with food and then there was Lyle; who didn’t take much photo during this part of the night.

 There were a lot of stalls during the Food Festival but the one that captured our taste buds, was Andy’s BBQ.
 Their beef brisket reminded us of beef jerky.
 This was one of the best brisket we have ever tasted.
 Truly and surely, the pulling factor of free food was evident.